ArjoNagelhout/shapereality-engine/src/modules/entity/design.md

 The way this would for example be represented in a serialized json file is as follows:

-(assuming Base and Child are properly registered in the TypeInfoRegistry)
+(assuming Base and Child are properly registered in the TypeRegistry)

 ```c++
 struct Base